Monastir offensive: Opening phase

 On 12 September, the Allies opened their offensive with a powerful two-day artillery barrage and an attack by the Serbian Third Army and the French Army of the Orient against the Bulgarian 8th Tundzha Infantry Division and colonel Tasev's reinforced brigade.
 The situation soon deteriorated for the Bulgarians, and on 14 September, they were forced to retreat towards Lerin, leaving behind some of their artillery guns and abandoning Gornichevo to the Serbians.
 On 12 September, the Serbians also began their first attack on the 2300 m Kaimakchalan ridge.
 The British also became active on the Struma front and tried to expand their footholds on its right bank.

 The Bulgarian First Army's western flank now managed to hold the Allies on the Lerin – Kajmakcalan line.
 The Allies, however, continued their attacks, and on 23 September, after heavy fighting, the French entered Lerin.
 The Bulgarians were still holding on Kajmakcalan, where the 1st Infantry Brigade of the 3rd Balkan Infantry Division was attacked by a superior number of Serbian troops supported by heavy French artillery.
 The fighting was very costly for the attackers and the defenders, as the bare, rocky ridge provided almost no cover from the Bulgarian machine gun fire or the Allied artillery.

 The Bulgarian setbacks attracted greater attention from both the Bulgarian and German high commands, and soon, several vital changes in the command structure were made.
 On 27 September, General Kliment Boyadzhiev was replaced as commander of the First Army by General Dimitar Geshov.
-The army itself exchanged headquarters with the Eleventh Army of General Arnold von Winkler.
+The army itself exchanged headquarters with the Eleventh Army of General Arnold von Winckler.
 This was followed by the arrival on the front of General Otto von Below and the establishment of Army Group Below on 16 October, which included both the Eleventh and First Armies.